- How late in spring can you plant tulip bulbs?

-- Can you plant potted tulips in the spring?
+Can you plant tulips in spring?

 How late in spring can you plant tulip bulbs?